ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The surprising reasons behind OpenAI’s move and what it means for the future of web development</blockquote>

 <h3>4.
+Implementing Google Sign-In with Django and ReactJS/NextJS - <a href="https://medium.com/@priyanshuguptaofficial/implementing-google-sign-in-with-django-and-reactjs-nextjs-6d34f0534dbd" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Priyanshu Gupta`**

+<blockquote>This guide offers the most flexible and customizable setup for seamless, secure login, tailored to fit any app’s needs.</blockquote>

+<h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jonathan Yahav`**

 <blockquote>I was surprised at the lack of free-to-use, premade displacement maps online.
 I was even more surprised at how easy it was to make my own.</blockquote>

-<h3>5.
-Key Updates in Next.js 15 - <a href="https://medium.com/@onix_react/key-updates-in-next-js-15-b19bde244a69" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Onix React`**

-<blockquote>This continuation highlights the key updates and enhancements introduced in Next.js 15, aimed at improving development workflows, boosting…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>